Cerjho/IoT-Attendance-System/docs/DEPLOYMENT.md

 # IoT Attendance System - Deployment Guide

+> **⚠️ Note:** This guide contains references to the removed admin dashboard and multi-device management features.
+For current deployment instructions, see the main `README.md`.
+Dashboard-specific sections are now obsolete.

 Complete guide for deploying the IoT Attendance System to production.

 ## Table of Contents